Yandex Cloud

 --bucket <bucket_name>

-If you applied a bucket policy using Terraform, you can delete it by following these steps:
+• If you applied a bucket policy using the yandex_storage_bucket resource:

 1. Find the parameters of the previously created bucket policy to delete in the configuration file: